 - Appetite issues – loss of appetite or comfort eating

 How do I get help?

-- If you suspect that you have postnatal depression you should speak to someone as soon as you can, for example your Health Visitor or GP.
-You should also seek help and support from family and friends if they are available as the more support and people you can talk to the better.
+If you suspect that you have PND, you should speak to someone as soon as you can, for example your health visitor or GP.
+You should also seek help and support from family and friends if they are available, as the more support and people you can talk to, the better.

-- The main element to making a full recovery is through therapy such as counselling, psychotherapy or cognitive behaviour therapy (CBT).
-Your GP can refer you to such services.
-There is also a wealth of information, advice and support available online from the NHS and through charities such as PANDAS, MIND and NCT.
-It is important to remember that you are not alone, treatment and support is out there.>
+The main element to making a lasting recovery is through therapy such as counselling, psychotherapy or cognitive behavioural therapy (CBT).
+There is also a wealth of information, advice and support available online from the NHS and through charities such as PANDAS, Mind and NCT.
+It is important to remember that you are not alone; treatment and support is out there.

-Top tips from Priory to help deal with Post natal depression
+Top tips from Priory to help you to deal with PND